 Well shucks, for St. Patrick’s Day I’m sticking with Irish so I can serve you up some of my FAMOUS Corned Beef and Cabbage Soup.
 It is a savory, hearty meal.
 Full of winter vegetables and tender corned beef.
 This is the MOST delicious stew!!
 As it slowly simmers on the stove top or in the oven the vegetables soften and meat tenderizes, mmm!

 This recipe has been on my blog for a while.
-I’ve streamlined it a bit and reduced some of the steps, so let me tell you how this is made.
+I’ve streamlined it a bit and reduced some of the steps, here’s what you’ll need.

 How to make Corned Beef and Cabbage Soup